-Thanks for watching.
-For more information visit us on the Web at parenting.about.com.
+Thanks for watching and to learn more visit us at About.com.